 After visiting Costa Rica, I decided to visit another Central American country, Panama.
 Panama has just as much diversity (if not more) but without the large number of tourists.
 Don’t get me wrong, Panama is still touristy, just not nearly to the extent that Costa Rica is.
 Big bonus: their currency is the U.S. dollar.
 I did find that not everyone speaks English so I recommend getting a translation book or app.
 Must sees in Panama include visiting the Panama Canal, the historic city of Casco Viejo, spending some time on the beach, and a visit to a rainforest.
 There are also volcanoes and mountains as well.

 The Pandemic hit hard in 2020 and while we managed to travel to Panama and return right before things shut down, overseas travel was shut down for the rest of the year.
 This meant postponing our 2nd Africa trip and opting to road trip across the USA instead.
 We had an amazing 2-week road trip in October with our two dogs across Alabama, Mississippi, Tennessee, and Virginia.

 Upcoming Travel to See Unique Wildlife

-This year I have two major trips planned: A Road Trip to the Southern USA and Namibia/Botswana (fingers crossed).
-Stay tuned for more information about these two trips when I return!
+Next year I have one trip planned so far which is a trip to the Bayou of Louisiana and the gulf coast of Mississippi.
+Stay tuned for more information about my upcoming trips.
 Please comment at the bottom if you have any questions.